310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% bubble Nazuna %}
 Mmm?
 Sorry, I’m still half-asleep so I dunno what you’re sayin’…

-Uuu… I was this close to getting a good night’s sleep when I was suddenly woken up… My head feels so heavy…
+Uuu… I was this close to getting a good night’s sleep when I was suddenly woken up… My head feelso heavy…

-Ahh, jeez… What’s this whole ruckus about?
+Ahh, jeez… What’s this whole ruckus 'bout?
 {% endbubble %}

 {% bubble Kanata %}
-hmm~? they are watching a [movie], i think?
+hmm~? they are watching a [movie], i think…?
 {% endbubble %}

 {% bubble Tetora %}